Listed here are a collection of hiking problems and ways in which to avoid them to make sure Hoadley Hide more enjoyable.

 Sunday – Breakfast, Lunch, (Dinner will be supplied)

 Getting Lost (OK – this happens to everyone at some stage)

 The map is not often wrong.
 Take note of the road or track directions prior to starting out from every Stunt site.
 Check with the compass if in doubt about which route to take.
 Check the contours on the map and decide if they indicate an uphill or downhill route and look around and relate them to the ground.
 A few short pauses along the way to examine the map, direction and shape of the ground could save you many extra kilometres on foot.

 Remember, some tracks will look similar and some track may not be signposted or may not be shown on your map.
 A little practice at reading contours will be invaluable.
 Scrub bashing is not recommended, it is hard work and very time consuming.

 If you get a bit bushed – STOP

-Think where you went wrong Study the map and terrain Work out where you think you are Head back to where you went wrong
+Think where you went wrong Study the map and terrain work out where you think you are, head back to where you went wrong

 Make sure that your tent is waterproof.
 Many nylon tents available and advertised as being water or storm proof, leak in the rain.
-An additional tent fly will ensure a dry night’s sleep.
+An additional tent fly will ensure a dry night’s sleep. don’t forget pegs!

 Don’t forget to fill your water bottles before leaving home and each day when you leave the VOC – you get awfully thirsty on a hot day.
 Leeches may be encouraged to let go by using salt or heat from a match – but don’t set yourself on fire!
 Another tried and proven method is rub them gently with a roll-on deodorant stick and watch them drop off – so you see there are other uses for deodorant other than keeping your arm pits smelling sweetly!